qamrij/TIA_DB_Parser/README.md

-### TIA DB Reader Project Summary
+### TIA DB Parser Project Summary

 #### Overview
-The TIA DB Reader application is designed to interact with Siemens TIA Portal projects using the TIA Openness API.
+The TIA DB Parser application is designed to interact with Siemens TIA Portal projects using the TIA Openness API.
 It performs the following operations:

 1. **Project Discovery:**
    - Scans a specified folder for TIA Portal project files.